 It’s not enough to be talented.

-What separates successful creators from the pack isn’t just their unique ability — it’s a set of traits and mindsets they apply to their creations.
+What separates content creators from the pack isn’t just their unique ability — it’s a set of traits and mindsets they apply to their creations.

 No matter who you are or what you make, your success will be directly correlated to your willingness to embrace the following concepts…